Table of Contents

 Writing Content For Accessible Websites

-Accessible websites are not all about moving parts: how you write your text has a big part to play in how people with visual impairments deal with your content.
+Website accessibility is not all about design and layout: how you write your text has a big part to play in how people with visual impairments deal with your content.
 Here are some guidelines:

 - As a general rule of thumb, content areas must make logical sense when read left to right, top to bottom.
 The page content area on the left will be read first, and then go to the right hand panel and start top to bottom again.